letsdiscodev/docs.letsdisco.dev/docs/installation.md

 If you're comfortable installing Python packages, you can install the command line tool from [the GitHub repository](https://github.com/letsdiscodev/disco-cli).

-We hope to provide more package options in the future.
+We hope to provide more packaging options in the future.